Yue-105/Yue-105/README.md

 ## Hi there 👋
-- 🧙🏽‍♂️ A PHD Candidate in Fudan University
+- 🧙🏽‍♂️ A PhD Candidate in Fudan University
 - 🔭 I’m currently working on visual content generation and editing.
 - ⚡ Fun fact: big fan of Ariana Grande
 <!--